 Universal Studios theme park was once only a one-day excursion for visitors to Orlando.
 Now, as part of Universal Orlando Resort, it's a destination resort in its own right.
 The addition of the spectacular Islands of Adventure and Volcano Bay theme parks, the CityWalk entertainment complex, and luxury hotels offers guests a multiday vacation destination.

-When is the best time to go?
 If you are planning to visit Universal Orlando on vacation, one of the hardest things to do is choose when to visit.
 While special events and promotions may have some influence on theme park attendance, historically, Universal's highest theme park attendances are influenced by certain holidays.
-These month-by-month guides to Florida will give you insight into the best times to visit.
+These month-by-month guides will give you insight into the best times to visit.

-How much are Universal Orlando tickets?
 Universal Orlando theme park admission ticket prices depend on whether you visit just one park or multiple parks on the same day.
-Multiday admission tickets are less expensive per day than buying single-day tickets.
+Multi-day admission tickets are less expensive per day than buying single-day tickets.
 Check here for ticket prices and strategies for saving money on online advance ticket purchases.

 02 of 11